Kittyhacker101-Software/KatWeb/README.md

 - /KatWeb/conf.json - Server config file.

 ## Simple HTTP Cache
-KatWeb comes with a built in HTTP Cache that can be useful for sending files from other websites through your server!
+KatWeb comes with a built in HTTP cache that can be useful for sending files from other websites through your server!
 Text files containing URLs in the /cache folder will be downloaded and a cached version will be stored.
 You can then access the file through /cache/filename(without the .txt extention).

-## Simple HTTP Proxy
+## Simple HTTP Reverse-Proxy
-KatWeb comes with a built in HTTP Proxy which allows sending data from other web servers!
+KatWeb comes with a built in HTTP reverse-proxy which allows sending data from other web servers!
 Once setup, an existing web server can be accessed through /proxy (Note : A /proxy folder must exist on the existing server for content to be served)

 ## Dynamic Content Control
 KatWeb comes with a built in system to serve different content depending on various factors.